Azure/azure-service-operator/README.md

 [![Build Status](https://dev.azure.com/azure/azure-service-operator/_apis/build/status/Azure.azure-service-operator?branchName=master)](https://dev.azure.com/azure/azure-service-operator/_build/latest?definitionId=36&branchName=master)

 > This project is experimental.
-Expect the API to change.
+The API is expected to change (while adhering to semantic versioning).
 It is not recommended for production environments.

-Azure Service Operator helps you provision Azure resources from within Kubernetes.
+The Azure Service Operator helps you provision Azure resources and connect your applications to them from within Kubernetes.

 ## Overview